Skip to Content

 The NAACP and the Council on American-Islamic Relations have called on Parson to halt Williams’ execution.
 The governor previously revoked a stay of execution in the case ordered by his predecessor, allowing plans to put Williams to death to proceed.

-What the state Supreme Court must decide
+How the state Supreme Court decided

 The first involves whether the prosecutor in Williams’ 2001 trial struck a potential juror from the jury “as a result of discriminatory intent.”